kent-rasmussen/azt/ROADMAP.md

   - visuals (with all current, after show menus)
   - advanced (below the line only)
   - help

+Fill out tool tips for status frame lines

+Consider culling visible logic at the end of maybesort.
+Just do, maybe leave an ErrorNotice window, but keep going with the next sort (make a reasonable choice, and the user can go back and change, if desired.)
+- I don't think I want to move automatically between lexical categories.
+Someone should be able to ask for that, and if done when not desired (e.g., after top 3 profiles), then there will be a lot of going back on that decision manually.
+- I think adding frames doesn't need to be in the sorting logic.
+"Next" (DOENS'T, but should) provide that, as does selecting "New Frame".

 ## current errors:
 clean up words whose forms didn't get set. load and restore formsto search in object